-- Military compensation paid to you if you are a resident of another state. - Income for services performed in South Carolina by the spouse of a servicemember under the provisions of the Federal Military Spouses Residency Relief Act if: - $\circ$ the spouse is not a resident of the state where the servicemember and spouse are living - o the spouse is in South Carolina solely to be with the servicemember - o the servicemember is in South Carolina on military orders, and - $\circ$ the spouse and servicemember are residents of the same state.
+- Military compensation paid to you if you are a resident of another state. - Income for services performed in South Carolina by the spouse of a service member under the provisions of the Federal Military Spouses Residency Relief Act if: - the spouse is not a resident of the state where the service member and spouse are living, - the spouse is in South Carolina solely to be with the service member, - the service member is in South Carolina on military orders, and - the spouse and service member are residents of the same state.